open-contracting/standard-development-handbook/docs/profiles/translation.rst

 6. Change into the ``ocds-extensions-translations`` directory

-7. Prepare a compendium from the profile’s extensions, for example, for OCDS for PPPs:
+7. Prepare a compendium from the profile's extensions, for example, for OCDS for PPPs:

     .. code-block:: fish